 It is the supreme art of the teacher to awaken

-joy in creative expression and knowledge.
+joy in creative expression and knowledge.- Albert Einstein

-Teachers pass on knowledge and values to children, prepare them for further education and are main contributors to a good education.
-Most of the time this important profession does not get the recognition it deserves.
+contributors to a good education.
+Most of the time this important profession does not

 The Dalraida PPA wants our teachers to know that all they do for our children is greatly appreciated.
 This morning, before their in-service meetings, we treated the teachers to a Chick-fil-A breakfast as a little way to say "thanks for all you do".